-*translate by google
+*Translated by google translator

 Opal with opalization (color change) - the rarest, most sought after and also the most valuable type of opal.
 Luminous and at the same time extraordinarily soft colorful colors caused its great popularity, rarity of occurrence and its high price rating.
 Expensive opal is usually white, yellow, gray to black, but the colors of the opalescent are very colorful.
 Already the Roman philosopher Julius Solinus attributes sixty colors to opal.
 When moving with opal, its colors change, so it is said that expensive opal contains all the gems - red ruby, blue sapphire, green emerald ....